 Royal Chundu is a family-owned property on the banks of the Zambezi River in Zambia.
 The property is made up of two lodges — River Lodge and Island Lodge.
-A big component to the Royal Chundu experience is its food and dining.
+A big component of the Royal Chundu experience is its food and dining.
 At Royal Chundu, the dining experience tells the story of Zambia, its people, and land.
 To taste the food is to gain a deeper understanding of Zambian culture.

-In addition to the food, you’ll notice a great attention to detail is paid to the table.
+In addition to the food, you’ll notice great attention to detail is paid to the table.
 Sitting down to a well-dressed table is more than a pretty place setting.
 For Tina Aponte, Managing Director and owner of Royal Chundu, it’s a way of expressing love.